raviteja-ganta/raviteja-ganta/_posts/2020-12-20- Reformer - The efficient Transformer.md

 With hashing, there is always a small probability that similar items may fall in different buckets.
 This probability can be reduced by doing multiple rounds of hashing with nrounds = n<sub>h</sub> in parallel.
 For each output position(word) *i*, multiple vectors(z<sub>i</sub><sup>1</sup>,z<sub>i</sub><sup>2</sup>,z<sub>i</sub><sup>3</sup>,...z<sub>i</sub><sup>n<sub>h</sub></sup>) are computed and finally combined in to one.

+We have to keep in mind that all above calculations is just for one head of attention.
+Similar calculations will be performed in parallel for n_heads as in multi-headed attention of transformers and combined.
+For detailed explanation of multi-headed attention have a look at my [blog](https://raviteja-ganta.github.io/attention-is-all-you-need-transformers) on transformers.

+As a side note, in standard transformer a query(q<sub>i</sub>) is allowed to attend to itself.
+But in reformer this is not allowed as the dot product of query q<sub>i</sub> with itself will almost always be greater than the dot product of a query vector with a vector at another position.

+### Reversible residual networks